fshost/node-beautify/README.md

 # Node-Beautify

+Important Notice!
+Node-Beautify has been deprecated at the request of the developers of js-beautify.
+As js-beautify can now be required as a module within a node app and used in a similar way to node-beautify, I have complied with their request.
+The following documentation is preserved for the sake of those who may already be using node-beautify in their project(s).

 Node-Beautify is a node.js module that can be easily required and used to beautify assets from within a Node.js script.
 It is not meant to be a command-line tool, there are plenty of existing tools for that.
 The purpose of Node-Beautify is for javascript based build scripts or the like that want to be able to 'require' a beautifier module.
 Currently it only supports javascript.
 The original intent was to encapsulate additional syntax support, such as css.
 I may still do that at some point, but if you would like to add another formatting parser in the meantime, feel free to fork this repo and send a pull request.

 ## Installation